Every year, about 120,000 crimes are reported on college campuses across the country.

 Learn to Protect Yourself On Campus

 - Always find out who is knocking before you open the door.

-- Don’t leave the doors propped open for friends coming over later; uninvited guests may take advantage.
+- Don’t leave the doors propped open for friends coming over later; uninvited guests

 - Don't lend your keys out; keep your keys in a safe place.